HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/t_customize_dx_url.md

     6. Open the **Subscribers** page.
     7. Click the edit icon next to the subscriber that you want to edit and update the URL with the new context root information.

-## Configure no context root in your DX container deployment
+## Configuring no context root in your DX container deployment

+Follow these steps to configure no context root, apply custom URIs during a new container deployment, and change custom URIs for previous deployments.

 1. To configure no context root, update the following property values.
 For example: